dechamps/videojitter/FAQ.md

 is normal and expected.
 This is called _clock skew_.

 Large clock skews, in the order of 1% or more, are more concerning and may be indicative of a potential problem.
-For example, some video playback setups (hopefully rare nowadays) may speed up 24 FPS content to 25 FPS, resulting in the video playing ~1.04x faster than normal.
+A very slow video clock (e.g. <0.9x) may indicate the video player is unable to keep up with the bitrate of the video (in this case, audio dropouts would be expected as well).
+Some video playback setups (hopefully rare nowadays) may speed up 24 FPS content to 25 FPS, resulting in the video playing ~1.04x faster than normal.